averyworks/eagle-tag-converter/readme.en.md

 ## Installation

 ### Windows
+No installation is required.
-- Run `Eagle Tag Converter Setup x.x.x.exe`.
+Download and unzip `Eagle Tag Converter-win-x.x.x.zip`.
-- The installer will start, and a shortcut will be added to the Start Menu.
-- To uninstall, use **Apps & Features** in Windows settings.
+Double-click `Eagle Tag Converter.exe` inside the folder to launch the app.
+To uninstall, simply delete the unzipped folder.

 ### Mac
+Download `Eagle Tag Converter-x.x.x.dmg` and open it.
-- Open `Eagle Tag Converter-x.x.x.dmg` and drag the app into the **Applications** folder.
+Drag `Eagle Tag Converter.app` into the Applications folder.
-- To uninstall, simply delete the app from Finder.
+To uninstall, just move the app to the Trash.
-- *Note: Mac version is untested.
+*Note: Mac version is untested.
 Please back up your Eagle library before use.*

 ---

 ## Update

+### Windows
+- When a new version is released, download and unzip the latest `Eagle Tag Converter-win-x.x.x.zip`.
+- You may delete the old folder.
+- No registry or system modifications are made, so no reinstall/uninstall steps are needed.

+### Mac
-- Download the latest file when a new version is released.
+- When a new version is released, download the latest `Eagle Tag Converter-x.x.x.dmg`.
-- **Windows**: Run the new `Setup.exe` to update (no uninstall needed).
+- Open the dmg and drag the new `Eagle Tag Converter.app` into the Applications folder to overwrite.
-- **Mac**: Delete the old app, then copy the new app from dmg to Applications again.
+- If overwrite fails, delete the old app first, then copy the new one.

 ---